Transaction Fee Mechanism Design: Introduction

 \subsection{Related Work}

-Transaction fee mechanisms have been an integral part of blockchain design since Nakamoto's original white paper introducing the Bitcoin protocol~\cite{bitcoin}.
+\paragraph{First-price auctions.} Transaction fee mechanisms have been an integral part of blockchain protocol design since Nakamoto's original white paper introducing the Bitcoin protocol~\cite{bitcoin}.
 Since its genesis, Bitcoin has used an FPA as its transaction fee mechanism.
 The going price for Bitcoin transactions has been discussed much more thoroughly than the transaction fee mechanism itself.
-For example, the ``blocksize wars'' refers to a bitter dispute within the Blockchain community over whether to increase the maximum allowable size of a block (ultimately leading in~2017 to a split between Bitcoin and a new fork called Bitcoin Cash)~\cite{blocksize_wars}, and one of the primary arguments put forth by proponents of larger blocks was that it would prevent (or at least delay) high transaction fees that would be prohibitive for all but the more cost-insensitive participants.
-Another much-discussed issue, for example in~\cite{ccs16} and~\cite{HPC19}, is whether Bitcoin becomes more vulnerable to various attacks as the fixed block reward decreases (it programmatically halves every~4 years) and the transaction fees per block increase (as one would expect if the demand for Bitcoin transactions continues to increase).
+For example, the ``blocksize wars'' refers to a bitter dispute within the Bitcoin community over whether to increase the maximum allowable size of a block (ultimately leading in~2017 to a split between Bitcoin and a new fork called Bitcoin Cash)~\cite{blocksize_wars}, and one of the primary arguments put forth by proponents of larger blocks was that they would prevent (or at least delay) high transaction fees that would be prohibitive for all but the most cost-insensitive participants.
+Another much-discussed issue, for example by Carlsten et al.~\cite{ccs16} and Hasu, Prestwich, and Curtis~\cite{HPC19}, is whether Bitcoin becomes more vulnerable to various attacks as its block reward decreases (by a factor of~2 roughly every four years) and the transaction fees per block increase (as one would expect if the demand for Bitcoin transactions continues to increase).

 Another line of work analyzes Bitcoin transaction fees as a market equilibrium.
 Houy~\cite{houy} and Rizun~\cite{rizun} formalized the intuitive idea that equilibrium transaction fees should be determined by the matching of supply with demand.
 Richer models of demand, with waiting costs and pending transactions persisting until inclusion, are considered by Easley et al.~\cite{EOB17} and Huberman et al.~\cite{leshno}.
 Among other results, these papers show that, as the fixed block reward decreases, the Bitcoin network can remain economically viable only if there is sufficient congestion (and consequent delays) to prop up the market-clearing transaction fees.
-Similar models of demand are investigated (in the context of EIP-1559) through simulations by Monnot et al.~\cite{monnot_wine}.
+More recently, Kiayias et al.~\cite{K+23} explore the related idea of using delays in a transaction fee mechanism to price differentiate between latency-sensitive and latency-insensitive transactions.